Eisenstein classes and generating series of modular symbols in $\mathrm{SL}_N$: Abstract

 \section{Abstract}

-We define a theta lift between the homology in degree $N-1$ of a locally symmetric space associated to $\SL_N(\R)$ and the space of modular forms of weight $N$.
-We show that the Fourier coefficients of this lift are Poincaré duals to certain modular symbols associated to certain maximal parabolic subgroups.
+We define a theta lift between the homology in degree $N-1$ of a locally symmetric space associated to $\SL_N(\R)$ and the space of modular forms of weight $N$, similar to the Kudla-Millson lift in the orthogonal setting.
+We show that the Fourier coefficients of this lift are Poincaré duals to modular symbols associated to maximal parabolic subgroups.
 The constant term is a canonical cohomology classes obtained by transgressing the Euler class of a torus bundle.
-This Eisenstein lift realizes a geometric theta correspondence for the pair $\SL_N \times \SL_2$, in the spirit of Kudla-Millson.
 When $N=2$, we show that the lift surjects on the space of weight $2$ modular forms spanned by an Eisenstein series and the eigenforms with non-vanishing $L$-function.

 {

 }